jsr6720/jsr6720.github.io/_posts/2018-08-01-economics-in-one-lesson.md

 ## My Review 4/5

 An examination of the fallacies of economics.
 The one lesson is quite simply: economics is a zero-sum game.
 You cannot give away to a special party without taking away from someone else.
-This forgotten man will bear the burden of another's gain.<br/><br/>Either that is spread over a tax base, or some other 'less loud' group.
-My favorite line in the book has to be calling out politicians for having learned nothing in the 30 years this book has been in circulation.<br/><br/>This book is filled with great examples.
-Covering everything from Unions, to tariffs, to government make-work programs and especially calls out Congress for failing to fund Social Security responsibly.<br/><br/>There is definitely, however, advances in behavioral economics that address the irrationality that humans have when making decisions. see [Predictably Irrational](https://www.goodreads.com/book/show/1713426), or [Thinking, Fast and Slow](https://www.goodreads.com/book/show/11468377).
+This forgotten man will bear the burden of another's gain.

+Either that is spread over a tax base, or some other 'less loud' group.
+My favorite line in the book has to be calling out politicians for having learned nothing in the 30 years this book has been in circulation.

+This book is filled with great examples.
+Covering everything from Unions, to tariffs, to government make-work programs and especially calls out Congress for failing to fund Social Security responsibly.

+There is definitely, however, advances in behavioral economics that address the irrationality that humans have when making decisions. see [Predictably Irrational](https://www.goodreads.com/book/show/1713426), or [Thinking, Fast and Slow](https://www.goodreads.com/book/show/11468377).

 ### Date Read
 2018/08/01